naobservatory/mgs-pipeline/README.md

 ## Status

-As of 2023-03-01 handles the Rothman 2021 data up through species identification.
-Todo:
+As of 2023-04-06 handles the paired-end data up through species identification.

 * Quality control
-* Other data sources
-* Processing species identification
+* Single-end reads

 ## Usage:

 1. Find the bioproject's accession, so we can load the data.
 For example https://pubmed.ncbi.nlm.nih.gov/34550753/ is `PRJNA729801`.
 2. Run `./import-accession.sh [accession]`
-3. Make a directory `bioprojects/[accession]/metadata`.
+3. Make a directory `bioprojects/[accession]/metadata` and:
-4. Populate it:
    a.
 Create `bioprojects/[accession]/metadata/study.json` with contents
       `{"is_paired_end": true}`.
 If the bioproject isn't actually paired end then put `false`, but you're going to need to do a lot of updating `run.py` to